sabbellasri/Pizza-Store-Backend-DB/README.md

 # PizzeriaDB
-This is a Sample Backend Database Design of a pizza Store
+This is a Sample Backend Database Design and implementation of a pizza Store